gianca10086/Ai-biases-Ofqual-algorithm-/README.md

 # Sources:

 Adams et al. (2020).
 A-level results: almost 40% of teacher assessments in England downgraded.
 The Guardian.
-Available online at: https://www.theguardian.com/education/2020/aug/13/almost-40-of-english-students-have-a-level-results-downgraded
+Available online at: https://www.theguardian.com/education/2020/aug/13/almost-40-of-english-students-have-a-level-results-downgraded.

+Haines, T. S. F. (2020).
+A-Levels: The Model is not the Student.
+Personal blog.
+Available online at: https://thaines.com/post/alevels2020.

 Hern, A. (2020).
 Do the maths: why England's A-level grading system is unfair.
 The Guardian.
 Available online at: https://www.theguardian.com/education/2020/aug/14/do-the-maths-why-englands-a-level-grading-system-is-unfair